ns-gamming/ns-tracker/README.md

 🤝 Contributing

-Thanks for helping improve NS Tracker!
+Thanks for helping improve NS FinSight!
 Please follow these simple steps:

 1. Fork the repo and create a feature branch: git checkout -b feat/your-feature